 Avino Silver & Gold Mines Ltd. (Avino) is a Canadian-based mining and exploration company listed on the Toronto Stock Exchange (TSX) and the New York Stock Exchange (NYSE) American with precious metal properties in Mexico and Canada.
-The Avino mine site (the "Property" or the "Project"), near Durango, Mexico, is Avino's principal asset and is the subject of this Technical Report, which includes a current Mineral Resource estimate for the Avino Veins at the Elena Tolosa (ET) Mine, San Gonzalo Veins at the San Gonzalo Mine, the oxide tailings deposit the La Potosina and Guadalupe veins and the La Preciosa area.
-The information in this report consolidates current information in the light of proximity and potential synergies between the Avino and La Preciosa areas that were previously reported as separate entities.
-This Technical Report aims to provide an updated Mineral Resource estimate based on the current metal price parameters and new drilling information.
+The Avino mine site (the "Property" or the "Project"), near Durango, Mexico, is Avino's principal asset and is the subject of this Technical Report, which includes a proposed extraction and reprocessing of historic tailings from the tailings deposit for silver and gold production within the existing Avino Property and mining operations.
+The information in this report consolidates current information in the light of proximity and potential synergies between the Avino tailings reprocessing facilities and the currently operating Avino Mine.
+This Technical Report aims to provide a NI 43-101 compliant Pre-feasibility Study, Mineral Reserves and previously disclosed Mineral Resources (Tetra Tech, 2023) based on the current economic parameters and the most recent metallurgical testwork results.

 Avino holds a 99.67% interest in the Property through its subsidiary companies called Compañía Minera Mexicana de Avino, S.A. de C.V.
 (CMMA) and Promotora Avino, S.A. de C.V.
 (Promotora).
 Avino commenced development, including drilling and bulk sampling, on the San Gonzalo Vein in 2010, and this work is ongoing.
-This marks the resumption of activity on the Property since 2001, when low metal prices and the closure of a key smelter caused the mine to close after having been in operation continuously for 27 years.
+This marks the resumption of activities on the Property since 2001, when low metal prices and the closure of a key smelter caused the mine to close after having been in operation continuously for 27 years.
 Between 1976 and 2001, the mine produced approximately 497 t of silver, 3 t of gold, 11,000 t of copper (Slim 2005a), and an undocumented amount of lead.
-In 2022, the mine produced approximately 28 t of silver, 0.16 t of gold and 2,950 t of copper.
+In 2023, the mine produced approximately 615 kt of concentrate, containing approximately 29 t of silver, 0.23 t of gold, and 2,406 t of copper.

-The majority of the information presented in this Technical Report has been sourced from the data provided by Avino, Avino internal reports, Tetra Tech (2021; 2018; 2017; 2013), Slim (2005d), Gunning (2009), and a process plant review memo by Tetra Tech (2019).
+The majority of the Mineral Resource information presented in this Technical Report has been sourced from the data provided by Avino, Avino internal reports, Tetra Tech (2023; 2021; 2018; 2017; 2013), Slim (2005d), Gunning (2009), and a process plant review memo by Tetra Tech (2019).
 Most of the information was provided in English, but some were written in Spanish and translated into English.